Over half of all website traffic comes from organic search engines like Google and Bing.

 While you’ll see the title tag at the top of the browser window for a website, you typically only see the meta description in the Google results.
 That’s because both of these tags are added to your page code, rather than the front-end part of your web page that visitors see.

-Title Tag: On-Page SEO for Sitecore: Top 5 Best Practices to Implement
+- Title Tag: How to Implement Top 5 On-Page SEO Best Practices

 2. Keep your URLs short but descriptive.